Minnich Music

 Oh (This is the beat of my heart)

-The fear of falling apart (
+The fear of falling apart (Repeat a few more times)

 I’ve been seeing a lot on YouTube lately dealing with the idea: Death of the Author.
 It doesn’t mean that the author is literally dead, or that there is nothing left to write.
 No, it deals with the concept that once the author has put the words on the page, his or her intentno longer matters.
 What matters is the interpretation of each person who reads those words.
 This goes for any artform: literature, paintings and music.